inBeat/inbeat-website/content/top-influencers/instagram/bakers/malaysia/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Malaysia In 2023
+title: Top 10 Bakers Instagram Influencers In Malaysia In 2024
 description: >-
-  Find top bakers Instagram influencers in Malaysia in 2023.
-Most popular hashtags: #foodporn #instagram #foodiesofinstagram #foodphotography.
+  Find top bakers Instagram influencers in Malaysia in 2024.
+Most popular hashtags: #reelsinstagram #photooftheday #foodphotography #explorepage.
 platform: Instagram
-hits: 15
+hits: 22
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: See the top-rated Instagram influencers on inBeat.
-text_bottom: Our search engine has 15 Instagram influencers like this in Malaysia for you to contact.
+text_bottom: inBeat has 22 Instagram influencers like this in Malaysia for you to connect with.
 profiles:
   - username: "mama_eatwithme"
     fullname: >-